kaiafay/kaia-portfolio/README.md

 # Professional Portfolio

 ## Description
-A professional portfolio to showcase my skils and talens to potential employers. <br/>
+A professional portfolio to showcase my skills and talents to potential employers. <br/>
 Built With:
 * HTML
 * Advanced CSS (flex and media queries)